AngryBeaver/beavers-crafting/README.md

 (however if you do you might risk incompatibility to others, if the list is missing some default dnd5e tools tell me so)

 ## latest features:
+have a look at the changelog.md
+### 0.6.x customized AnyOf
+you now can customize recipes with anyOf Ingredients.
 ### 0.5.x feature tool
 you now can use tools, if you do not have the tool you dont get a check you simple fail and your ingredients won't vanish.
 ### 0.4.x feature compendiums,